Keith Schembri

-Keith Schembri (born in Cospicua, 26 July 1975) is Maltese businessman and political strategist who served as Chief of Staff to Prime Minister Joseph Muscat from 11 March 2013 to 26 November 2019.
+Keith Schembri (born 26 July 1975) is Maltese businessman and political strategist who served as chief of staff to Prime Minister Joseph Muscat from 11 March 2013 to 26 November 2019.
 Schembri resigned in relation to the murder investigation of Daphne Caruana Galizia and in course of the political crises in Malta.
 The crisis also led to unprecedented protests in Malta, which called for Schembri's resignation.